Stickerbrush/paygo-crud/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 PayGo is a business application that offers basic read functionalities for employee data.

-It can be tested at https://paygotest.herokuapp.com/
-It runs on a Django API backend that can be tested at https://paygotestbackend.herokuapp.com/
+It runs on a Django API backend that can be tested at https://paygotestbackend.herokuapp.com/ and a React Js client that can be tested at https://paygotest.herokuapp.com/

 ## Testing Locally